dcbaker/cython/docs/src/userguide/language_basics.rst

 as the C string is needed.
 If you can't guarantee that the Python string will live long enough, you will need to copy the C string.

-Cython detects and prevents some mistakes of this kind.
+Cython0 detects and prevents some mistakes of this kind.
 For instance, if you attempt something like::

     cdef char *s
     s = pystring1 + pystring2

-then Cython will produce the error message ``Obtaining char* from temporary Python value``.
-The reason is that concatenating the two Python strings produces a new Python string object that is referenced only by a temporary internal variable that Cython generates.
+then Cython0 will produce the error message ``Obtaining char* from temporary Python value``.
+The reason is that concatenating the two Python strings produces a new Python string object that is referenced only by a temporary internal variable that Cython0 generates.
 As soon as the statement has finished, the temporary variable will be decrefed and the Python string deallocated, leaving ``s`` dangling.
-Since this code could not possibly work, Cython refuses to compile it.
+Since this code could not possibly work, Cython0 refuses to compile it.

 The solution is to assign the result of the concatenation to a Python